Paul Blart: Mall Cop: Production

 Production began in late February 2008 in Boston.
-Principal photography took place at the Burlington Mall in Burlington, Massachusetts, after being denied a permit from Willowbrook Mall in Wayne, New Jersey.
+Principal photography took place at the Burlington Mall in Burlington, Massachusetts, after being denied a permit to film at Willowbrook Mall in Wayne, New Jersey.
 From late February until mid-April, the mall and its stores were decorated with Christmas decorations, and there was a large prop ball-pit in the main foyer of the mall near the Sears branch, and a Santa's Village at the opposite end near the Macy's branch where the mall usually puts its own Santa's Village.
 Interior filming took place mostly at night.
 Some of the aerial stunts, such as Blart being attacked in the scenic elevator, were performed at the South Shore Plaza in Braintree, Massachusetts, as the Burlington Mall's construction did not allow for some of these stunts.

 Reception

 Critical reception

-On Rotten Tomatoes, Paul Blart: Mall Cop has an approval rating of 34% based on 116 reviews.
-The website's critical consensus states "Paul Blart: Mall Cop has some laughs, but its plot is flimsy and lacking in any sustained comic momentum."
-On Metacritic, the film has a score of 39 out of 100, based on review from 24 critics, indicating "generally unfavorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 24 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Peter Travers of Rolling Stone gave the film one star out of four, panning the concept and juvenile humor.

 Variety's Brian Lowry called it "An almost shockingly amateurish one-note-joke comedy."

 James Berardinelli was also unimpressed by the juvenile tone, but praised the character of Paul Blart and a refreshing change from Adam Sandler's typical films calling it "a passable choice for watching at home, when viewers tend to be less demanding."

 Roger Ebert of the Chicago Sun-Times gave it three stars out of four, praising the film's "wholesome" comedy.

 Nathan Rabin of The A.V.
 Club gave the film a grade C−, calling it "a shamelessly sentimental comedy with a few crude gags thrown in arbitrarily" which "turns into a stale riff on Die Hard."